shadiabadi/shadiabadi.github.io/index.md

 Hello!
 I’m Shadi, a bioinformatics scientist.
 Here you'll find my projects, analyses, and code samples in bioinformatics.

 ## Projects
-- [Project 1](projects/project1.md): Brief description of project 1.
+- [Project 1](projects/drug-interactions.md): Brief description of project 1.
-- [Project 2](projects/project2.md): Brief description of project 2.

 ## About Me
 A brief introduction about you, your background, and interests in bioinformatics.